Global Initiative Grant

 - Budget information (Travel, accommodations, per diem and any other costs)

-- A brief statement of the contribution the proposed study program will make to the department’s or college’s educational mission and a description of their own prior experience in, and knowledge of, the destination country or region
+- A brief statement of the contribution the proposed study program will make to the department’s or college’s educational mission and a description of their own prior experience in, and knowledge of, the destination country or region.
+If you want to apply for the additional $1,000 visit to an exchange partner, describe how a visit will increase student participation and strengthen the exchange relationship.

 - An acknowledgement that you have shared this information with your Department Chair/Dean.